cclib/cclib.github.io/_sources/data_dev.txt

 Description of parsed data
 --------------------------

-Click the attribute name in the table below for the specifications for a particular attribute.
+Click the attribute name in the table below to go to the notes and specifications for a particular attribute.
 All arrays are Numpy arrays of type 'd' (if containing floats) or 'i' (if containing integers).

 .. include:: attributes_dev.rst